codekaust/My-Notes/Competitive Programming/Mine/DSA_Notes/README.md

 			- Find max of chilren.
 			- Swap values max of child with curr.
 			- Make curr point at the swapped child.

+### Heapify

+Basically this converts a complete binary tree into a min/max heap.
+This can be useful to convert a given array into a heap without inserting it one by one using upheap. (just a bit simple implementation of creating a heap (or element insertions, you can say that) using Downheap).

+Algorithm: Keep reading nodes from back of array (that is bottom to top for a heap) and Downheap.
+See [link](https://youtu.be/HqPJF2L5h9U?t=2623).

+## Heap Sort

+Given an array arr to sort.
+Convert it into a heap.
+- Method1: Read elemets and insert in heap using insert function as given above.
+- Method2: Pass the array to heapify function.

+Now, we have a heap (say max_heap).

+Now, lets say name of array representing heap is `heap_arr`.
+Just keep deleting elements one by one till the `heap_size` comes down to 1.
+At each deletion, save the deleted element at `heap_size` position of array.
+In this manner you will simply fill up the array `heap_arr` with elements max to min from back to front, i.e. array got sorted in increasing order.